Tomás Regalado (American politician): Mayor of Miami (2009–2017)

-On November 3, 2009, Regalado was elected Miami's 42nd Mayor with 72% of the vote.
+On November 3, 2009, Regalado was elected Miami's 42nd Mayor with 72% of the vote, defeating Joe Sanchez.

-He kept his promise he would lower his salary by $50,000 as well as reducing his pension by 25%.
+As mayor, Realado kept his promise he would lower his salary by $50,000 as well as reducing his pension by 25%.
 In 2012 he received from the hands of Roman Viotto Leandro Award "Referrer" awarded by the Foundation Young Leaders.
 Regalado said in August 2011: "I feel like Bill Clinton.
 Some people really hated him, and some people loved him."

 Regalado said of his goals: "Do I have a vision?
 Keep taxes down.
 Reduce the size of government.
 Fix the potholes.
 Fix the streets.
 Pick up the garbage."
 His biggest accomplishments are balancing the budget three times and striking deals with the unions.

 Regalado was re-elected to a second term in office in 2013 with 78% of the vote, garnering over 20,000 votes out of over 26,000 votes cast.

 Regalado got national attention in 2017 for challenging President Donald Trump on the issue of sea level rise.
 Prior to leaving office, Regalado placed on the ballot and campaigned for a sea level rise bond which received overwhelming support.